awslabs/amazon-timestream-tools/integrations/influxdb_metrics_dashboard/README.md

 The following context options are required when deploying the CDK application:

   1. **InfluxDBIds**: The comma separated list of Id(s) and InfluxDB 3 token(s) if applicable.
-If using InfluxDB 2, use the format `"instance1Id,instance2Id"`, and when using InfluxDB 3, use the format `"instance1Id:instance1Token,instance2Id:instance2Token"`
+If using InfluxDB 2, use the format `"instance1Id,instance2Id"`, and when using InfluxDB 3, use the format `"instance1Id:instance1Token,instance2Id:instance2Token"`.
+InfluxDBIds is a required context when InfluxDBClusterIds is not used.
+  2. **InfluxDBClusterIds**: The comma separated list of cluster Id(s) and InfluxDB 3 token(s) if applicable.
+If using InfluxDB 2, use the format `"cluster1Id,cluster2Id"`, and when using InfluxDB 3, use the format `"cluster1Id:cluster1Token,cluster2Id:cluster2Token"`. `InfluxDBClusterIds` is required when `InfluxDBIds` is not used.
-  2. **InfluxDBVersion**: The version of InfluxDB instances; supported values include `2` and `3`.
+  3. **InfluxDBVersion**: The version of InfluxDB instances; supported values include `2` and `3`.

   ***(note)*** &mdash; When using InfluxDB 3 instances, the db instances in a cluster can be retrieved with [list-db-instances-for-cluster](https://docs.aws.amazon.com/cli/latest/reference/timestream-influxdb/list-db-instances-for-cluster.html).